Zehelein/pg-transactional-outbox/lib/README.md

 The third step can be implemented via the Polling-Publisher pattern or the Transactional Log Tailing pattern.

-- **Polling-Publisher**: an external process queries the outbox table on a (short) interval.
-This has the drawback, that the database is put under load and often results in no newly found entries.
+- **Polling-Publisher**: a polling listener queries the outbox table on a (short) interval.
+When unprocessed messages are found they can be sent.
 - **Transactional Log Tailing** (also called Capture-Based Log Tailing) reads from the transactional log or change stream that contains the changes to the outbox table.
 For PostgreSQL, this is handled with the Write-Ahead Log (WAL)